Graduate Programs

 In addition, students are encouraged to take (6 – 9) hours of EDCI 620: Developing as a Mathematics Education Researcher

-All students are required to take two graduate level mathematics courses at Purdue University.
+All students should have appropriate course work in mathematics, statistics, educational technology, or a related field.
 Students without a master’s level background in mathematics may be required to take more courses in mathematics.
 This will be determined by the student’s major professor and advisory committee.

 III.
 Cognate (9 hours)